weaviate/weaviate-gorilla/docs/gfl-create.md

 Let's say I generate 50 schemas and then want to generate another 50...

-Now the deduplication needs to be more stateful, thinking
+Now the deduplication needs to be more stateful, thinking GRAD (Generate, then Retrieve and Assess Duplicates) is the leading philosophy for this.